Garage Door Will Not Close? Keep Reading

 The photo-eyes safety feature functions to stop the door’s motion if the infrared signal between the two sensors is disconnected.

-If the photo-eye sensors are misaligned, the sensor beams cannot connect and are considered disrupted, thus signalling the door to stop moving.
+If the photo-eye sensors are misaligned, the sensor beams cannot connect and are considered disrupted, thus signaling the door to stop moving.

 Adjustments in the sensors should be made, but as they are typically sensitive, it should be done with great care.